Staying Calm in the Storm

 3) Get a Restful Night’s Sleep…

 We all live busy lives, but there is no excuse because our bodies need to regenerate from the chaotic lifestyles of our times.
 When it comes to sleep, it is about both quantity and quality.
 Both are necessary for someone to enjoy the full benefits of better sleep, which also leads to less stress overall.
-This is because a well-rested body is better able to deal with the levels of stress that come it’s way.
+This is because a well-rested body is better able to deal with the levels of stress that come its way.

 There are a few techniques that you might try if other things are not helping you with stress reduction.
 This includes deep breathing exercises, stretching exercises, and even guided visualization exercises.
 Each individual finds their own unique benefits to the various techniques.
 Some prefer some of these techniques over others.
 At the end of the day, trial and error are necessary to find just the right techniques to use.